liutiantian233/Password-Program/README.md

 The substitution cipher is a cipher that has been in use for many hundreds of years.
 It basically consists of substituting every plaintext character for a different ciphertext character.
 The cipher alphabet may be shifted or reversed or scrambled.
 In this project, we will **combine** two types of substitution cyphers: a simple substitution cipher followed by an affine cipher.

+## Assignment Overview

+In this assignment, we are going to implement a simple encoding and decoding of text.
+As a result of working on this project, you will gain more experience with the use of:
+- string
+- if statement
+- for loop and while loop

 -------------------

 ## Encoding